Hospital staff have been inundated with gifts of tea, coffee and biscuits after a thief ripped a donations box off a wall in a cancer ward.

 Nurses on Ward 31 at Castle Hill Hospital were shocked to discover the box used to collect contributions for hot drinks and sweet treats had been stolen from a kitchen used by families of patients fighting cancer.

-However, within hours of Hull and East Yorkshire Hospitals NHS Trust revealing the theft on its Facebook pages, Twitter feed and website, donations started arriving on the ward from the public and local supermarkets.
+However, within hours of Hull University Teaching Hospitals NHS Trust revealing the theft on its Facebook pages, Twitter feed and website, donations started arriving on the ward from the public and local supermarkets.

 One card left by a well-wisher contained £60 and the message: “No one should be without a cuppa and a biscuit.”

 Ward sister Marie Hardcastle said the outpouring of kindness had cheered up staff who used the contributions to buy tea, coffee and biscuits so relatives could enjoy a break with their loved ones.

 “We just can’t believe how kind people have been,” she said.
 “Tesco were already here with donations when I arrived on the ward to start my shift.

 “Asda have also been on the phone asking what we would like and ordinary people have been dropping by the ward with donations.